lanl/singularity-eos/doc/sphinx/src/using-eos.rst

   Many models may not be able to utilize shared memory at all.
 This holds for most analytic models, for example.
-The ``EOSPAC`` backend will only utilize shared memory if ``EOSPAC`` is sufficiently recent to support it and if ``singularity-eos`` is built with serialization support for ``EOSPAC`` (enabled with ``-DSINGULARITY_EOSPAC_ENABLE_SHMEM=ON``).
+The ``EOSPAC`` backend will only utilize shared memory if the ``EOSPAC`` version is sufficiently recent to support it and if ``singularity-eos`` is built with serialization support for ``EOSPAC`` (enabled with ``-DSINGULARITY_EOSPAC_ENABLE_SHMEM=ON``).